Last updated on January 15, 2025

 Co-op board members are human and, as humans, have their own foibles.
 Rejections can be for petty reasons.
 Getting to this point can be time-consuming, and it’s best if you have upfront information regarding a co-op’s historical choices and reputation for accepting and rejecting applicants.
 Unfortunately, co-op buyers can get stung by unreasonable board demands and then get left with a seller who is unwilling to return a deposit.
 It is critical to get as much advice and guidance as possible when going into a co-op purchase so you are not risking your valuable time and money with an ill fit.

-At Sishodia PLLC, our New York City real estate attorneys can help you research and navigate a co-op purchase and prepare for a board interview to ensure your best success.
-Contact us at (833) 616-4646 or schedule a consultation through our online contact form.
+At Sishodia PLLC, our Manhattan co-op real estate attorneys can help you research and handle a co-op purchase and prepare for a board interview to improve your chances of a successful outcome.
+Contact us today at (833) 616-4646 or schedule a consultation through our online contact form.

 Was useful?
 Share on